Yushirizu/Yushirizu/README.md

-- 🔭 I’m currently working on a 2D platorfmer on unity
+- 🔭 I’m currently working on a 3D racing game
 - 🌱 I’m currently learning C and web development
 - 📫 How to reach me: Discord: @yushirizu Twitter: @yushirizu
 - 😄 Pronouns: Him